 Estate planners beware.
-As reported here by the WSJ, "When it comes to blended families, estate planning can be a special kind of hell."
+As reported here by the WSJ, “When it comes to blended families, estate planning can be a special kind of hell.”
 A corollary to that observation: blended families are always at risk for probate litigation.
 Yes, I said always!
-This case being a prime example: this is now the third appellate decision published by the 3d DCA chronicling 10+ years of litigation between a widow and her deceased husband's sons from a prior marriage.
-For the prior installments of this long-running dispute, click here and here.
+This case being a prime example: this is now the third appellate decision published by the 3d DCA chronicling almost 10 years of litigation between a widow and her deceased husband’s sons from a prior marriage (the initial complaint was filed in early 2003).
+For the prior installments of this long-running dispute, see here and here.

 In July of 1996 Mr. Aronson deeded a condo located on Key Biscayne, FL to his revocable trust.
 Under the terms of his revocable trust, Doreen (Mr. Aronson’s wife) had the condo for life, and at her death it would go to Mr. Aronson’s sons from a prior marriage.
 A few months later, in December of 1996, Mr. Aronson deeded this same condo directly to Doreen.
 In 2000 the couple sold a home in Massachusetts, which had been titled in Doreen’s name alone, and moved into the Key Biscayne condo, which became their homestead residence.
 Mr. Aronson died in 2001.

 Who got the condo when Mr. Aronson died?

 Because of the two conflicting deeds, this was the first issue litigated.
 As I reported here, at trial the court ruled in favor of Doreen.
 On appeal, the 3d DCA reversed, ruling that an individual can’t deed a property in his individual capacity if he’s previously deeded it over to his revocable trust, even if he had the authority at any time to revoke his own trust.